upgear/gcloudvoice/README.md

 </Response>
 ```

-Because I am lazy, this library just calls out to the `ffmpeg` utility to split `.wav` files so we need to install it:
+Because I am lazy, this library just calls out to the `ffmpeg` tool to split `.wav` files so we need to install it:

 ```sh
 # On ubuntu: